 If your domestic partner is able to obtain medical coverage through his or her own employer, he or she may wish to do so without enrolling in Medicare.

 Please note: If your domestic partner is eligible for Medicare due to a disability or end stage renal disease, he or she may be eligible to keep NYU coverage as primary.
 Please notify PeopleLink as soon as possible.

-To enroll in your benefits follow these steps (see minimum system requirements for accessing the Benefits Resource Center):
+To enroll in your benefits as a new hire, during Annual Enrollment, or as the result of a qualifying life event, follow these steps (see minimum system requirements for accessing the Benefits Resource Center):

 If you are adding a new dependent(s) to your coverage, you will be required to submit proof of relationship (e.g., marriage certificate, birth certificate) to NYU PeopleLink.